open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 * Use 'open', 'selective' or 'limited' for *the procurement method that will be used* in `tender/procurementMethod`
-* If *it will involve negotiation*, add 'negotiated' to `tender/procurementMethodDetails`
+* If *it will involve negotiation*, add "negotiated" to `tender/procurementMethodDetails`
 * If *it will involve electronic auction* set `tender/techniques/hasElectronicAuction` to `true`

 This requires the [Techniques](https://github.com/open-contracting-extensions/ocds_techniques_extension) extension.